With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 - The English writer Geoffrey Chaucer wrote a poem about the famous Khan, painting him as an ideal and just ruler.

 - The Mask of Fu Manchu involves the titular villain trying to obtain the sword and mask of Genghis Khan, hoping to reincarnate as Khan, unite the peoples of Asia, and make war on the white race.
-This makes little sense as in reality, most Asians (including the Chinese Fu Manchu) would view Khan as a foreign invader rather than a great leader.
+This makes little sense as most Asiatics (including the stereotypically-Chinese Fu Manchu) would regard a resurrected Khan as a foreign tyrant to be resisted and not rallied-around.
+If he were to be magically resurrected, the people who would follow him are Mongolians (obviously), Khazakhs and most other Turks, and maybe even some Bosniaks.
+All of whom are Eurasian Steppe people who consider themselves culturally and historically apart from other Asians.